 Once the source list is updated, it’s time to import the public key for the repository.
 For importing and installing the keys follow the below command.

 gpg --keyserver hkps://keyserver.ubuntu.com --recv-keys C5E6A5ED249AD24C gpg --export 8EED8FB4A8E6DA6DFDF0192BC5E6A5ED249AD24C | sudo apt-key add

 After the keys are installed, it’s time to update and upgrade the packages.
 For that, run

 sudo apt update && sudo apt upgrade -y

 After the upgrade, it’s time to install all the necessary package for our torrent seedbox.
 Run,

 We have successfully installed deluged.
 It’s time to configure deluged.
 First, we have to kick start the deluged daemon by calling

-deluged and then we have to kill the deluged deamon by calling
+deluged command and then we have to kill the deluged daemon by calling

 sudo killall deluged, so that it can create all the necessary configuration files.
 Run the below command,

 deluged sudo killall deluged